 From the North Carolina State University Department of Food Science.

 When acidified low acid or low acid canned foods are shipped across state lines the food processor must register with the FDA in addition to the appropriate state agency.
 This article describes the process for filing a scheduled process with the FDA.

-- Acidified Foods Manufacturing School (Half Online, Half In-Person)
+- Acidified Foods Manufacturing School (Half Online, Half In-Person) ALSO AT UC DAVIS

 - Acidified Foods: Formulating Dressings, Sauces and Marinades or (PDF 37 KB)